Fill your College Details

 1. Using Recursion to Reverse Numbers

-Recursion is a technique where a function repeatedly calls itself until a base condition is met.
-This method is both elegant and demonstrates the power of recursive thinking.
+Recursion is a process in which the function continues to call itself until a base case is met.
+This is both a neat way to solve this problem and demonstrates how powerful recursive thought is.

 Algorithm Explanation:

-- Start with two parameters: the number to reverse (num) and an accumulator (reversed_num), which starts at 0.
+• Start with a function with two parameters: number to reverse (num) and an accumulator (reversed_num) initially equal to 0.

 def reverse_recursive(num, reversed_num=0):